 1. Pay the annual fee.

-2. Have a current, annual satisfactory inspection performed by a certified elevator inspector.
+2. Have a current satisfactory inspection performed by a certified elevator inspector.